cybozu-go/moco/docs/design.md

 1. Select the first instance as the primary.
 2. Set the replication source using `CHANGE MASTER TO` for a replica instances.
+3. Start replication using `START SLAVE` on each replicas.
-3. Create Service resources to access to primary and replicas.
+4. Create Service resources to access to primary and replicas.
-4. Update `MySQLCluster.status.currentPrimaryIndex` with the primary name.
+5. Update `MySQLCluster.status.currentPrimaryIndex` with the primary name.
-5. Turn off read-only mode on the primary.
+6. Turn off read-only mode on the primary.

 ### How to execute failover when the primary fails